 But I still advise to touch at least one instrument as long as you can play notes or chords on it and chained them even clumsily.
 The goal here is to find your melodic phrases with this one.
 That said, nothing prevents you from learning to master the instrument.

 Also, knowing several instruments will give you more possibilities in terms of composition.
-If I had to advise you one it would be the piano or master keyboard of minimum 49 keys to begin because you can play a melody and accompaniment at the same time.
+If I had to advise you one, it would be the piano or master keyboard of minimum 49 keys to begin because you can play a melody and accompaniment at the same time with your both hands.
 Make sure to have a USB / midi output to be able to record your playing directly on your composition software.

 Personally, I have a digital piano, a guitar and a harmonica.
 I do not master them at all.
 For example, I will be unable to make a guitar buff with other guitarists.
 That does not stop me from using them to compose.
 On the contrary, switching from one instrument to another offers me other possibilities to compose and dozens of ideas.
-Which is very precious in my opinion.
+Which is very precious during your creative session.